SpektraSystems/Lift-and-Shift-Applications-to-Azure/Hands-on-Lab.md

 3. click on **Open Project/ Solution** and navigate to **C:\PartsUnlimited-master** and double click on **PartsUnlimited.sln**.
    ![The Select Top 1000 rows menu item is highlighted.](images/project.png 'Select Top 1000')

-3. Go to solution explorer and right click on **PartsUnlimitedWebsite** and select publish.
+4. Go to solution explorer and right click on **PartsUnlimitedWebsite** and select publish.
    ![The Select Top 1000 rows menu item is highlighted.](images/publish.png 'Select Top 1000')

-4. On **PartsunlimitedWebsite** page please make sure to click on **New Profile** and select **Select Existing** and click next button      and sign in using your azure credentials from Lab details page.
+5. On **PartsunlimitedWebsite** page please make sure to click on **New Profile** and select **Select Existing** and click next button      and sign in using your azure credentials from Lab details page.</br></br>
    ![The Select Top 1000 rows menu item is highlighted.](images/nwqprofile.png 'Select Top 1000')

-5. After Sign in select you subscription if you have multiple subscriptions, make sure you select right subscrtiption, Select same Resource Group where you create App Service and SQL Server in previously exercises, and expand your RG and select the **app service** you created and click **ok** button.
+6. After Sign in select you subscription if you have multiple subscriptions, make sure you select right subscrtiption, Select same Resource Group where you create App Service and SQL Server in previously exercises, and expand your RG and select the **app service** you created and click **ok** button.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/selectapp.png 'Select Top 1000')

-7. You should see **Web App was published successfully http://partsunlimited.azurewebsites.net/** in your visual studio 2017 output windows. you can copy your website URL and can check if it is working fine or not.
+7. You should see **Web App was published successfully http://partsunlimited.azurewebsites.net/** in your visual studio 2017 output windows. you can copy your website URL and can check if it is working fine or not.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/published.png 'Select Top 1000')

 ## Exercise 4: Connect your SQL Server database to your website.

-1. Go to your SQL Server database connection strings blade and copy your **ADO.NET** key and change your SQL Server user name and password, and save it in a notepad for later use.
+1. Go to your SQL Server database connection strings blade and copy your **ADO.NET** key and change your SQL Server user name and password, and save it in a notepad for later use.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/string.png 'Select Top 1000')

-2. got to your **App Service** search for **App Service editor** and click on **Go** button.
+2. got to your **App Service** search for **App Service editor** and click on **Go** button.</br></br>
    ![The Select Top 1000 rows menu item is highlighted.](images/appservice.png 'Select Top 1000')

 3. After clicking on go button, it will open a new tab in your browser and search for **config.json** and open it.